adeeonline/agentsproof/README.md

 ## How grading works

-Each run is automatically scored by an LLM judge on 5 axes:
+Each run is automatically scored on 5 axes:

 | Axis | Weight | What it measures |
 |---|---|---|